pivotal/docs-tap/scc/install-ootb-templates.md

     ```

-1. With the configuration ready, install the package by running:
+1. After the configuration is ready, install the package by running:

     ```
     tanzu package install ootb-templates \